Last Updated on December 7, 2024 by Kittredge Cherry

 Another artist who used Christian imagery to express the suffering and holiness of the AIDS experience was David Wojnarowicz.
 A vocal critic of the church’s silence during the AIDS crisis, he mixed gay imagery with religious symbols from his Roman Catholic childhood.
 He was a frequent target of the religious right during the culture wars of 1980s.
 Controversy continued in 2010 when the Smithsonian removed his video “A Fire in My Belly” from exhibit because religious conservatives objected to his use of a crucifix to symbolize AIDS patients.
 For more info, see my article “Smithsonian censors gay artist when conservatives attack.”

-A beautiful artwork supporting people with AIDS is “Il Martir (The Martyr)” by Armando Lopez (pictured at left).
+An artwork supporting people with AIDS is “Il Martir (The Martyr)” by Armando Lopez.
 For the story behind the painting, see my previous post, “Art honors AIDS martyrs on World AIDS Day.”

 New books continue to be published about AIDS, sexuality and religion.